MicrosoftDocs/windows-dev-docs/terminal/dynamic-profiles.md

 ## Hide a profile

-To hide a profile from your terminal dropdown menu, add the `hidden` property to the `profile` section of your settings.json file and set it to `true`.
+To hide a profile from your terminal dropdown menu, add the `hidden` property to the profile object in your settings.json file and set it to `true`.

 ```json
 "hidden": true